 This tool scans your system registry files for a series of problems.
 It’s not as robust as some registry cleaners I’ve seen, but it is fast.
 It also allows you to backup entries you delete.
 I’m comfortable with this section as I’ve been using it for a long time.
 I’m also familiar with the Windows Registry.
 However, if you’re not familiar with these terms, backup and go slow.

 The thing about registry tools is they tend to find problems that really aren’t problems.
-I’ve seen people get overzealous and attack these errors like some people try for “inbox zero”.
+I’ve seen people get overzealous and attack these errors as some people try for “inbox zero”.

 Another reason I suggest caution is one of the few issues I have with the software – documentation.
 Although the program does a good job of providing alerts and notices, one area that could improve is the online help.
 It seems this area was kept to a minimum to reduce the size of the installer.
 I think there are ways to provide more help into the program and still keep the size small.
-As example, the program could include tool tips or pop ups so when the user hovers over an item such as Type Libraries, they would have a better idea of the item.
+For example, the program could include tooltips or pop-ups so when the user hovers over an item such as Type Libraries, they would have a better idea of the item.

 One thing the tool does is provide more options if you right-click an entry.
 This can be very useful if you need to find open an item in RegEdit or filter by a certain type.